Jelterminator/Harmonious-Day-Life-Manager/readme.md

 - ✅ Guide you through Google Cloud authentication
 - ✅ Create your habit tracking spreadsheet
 - ✅ Configure your Groq API key
+- ✅ Initialize the local anchor database
+- ✅ Configure your location (for solar time calculations)
+- ✅ Select your spiritual traditions/anchors

 ### Daily Usage